Southern Oregon Coast Elopement Locations - Brookings, OR Local Photographer

 They’re busy.
 You look at any Brookings blog post and those are the top two (and sometimes only two) recommendations they have.
 Because of this, “Secret Beach” isn’t secret anymore.
 The parking lot at Natural Bridges spends the majority of the summer packed past its capacity.

 Natural Bridges is THE Instagram/Pinterest elopement spot in Brookings, but I don’t actually take people there for elopements (for good reasons, I promise).
 It has two main viewpoints: one is a nice platform looking directly west.
 It’s only a short, 100 foot walk from the parking lot.
 This isn’t the spot you see on Instagram and Pinterest though.
 To get to that viewpoint an unmarked trail takes you on a slippery, steep hike right along a cliff.
 It takes you to sections of the bridge where there’s only a few feet between you and a fall into the crashing waves.
+As recently as July 2021, someone died on this hike.
 To be entirely blunt, I refuse to hike it on my personal time let alone with a client in tow.
 It’s dangerous and I don’t recommend it to anyone visiting.
 The view from the platform is stunning (and much, much safer).
 Unfortunately, photos from that viewpoint aren’t possible.

 Secret Beach is also super common to see on social media when you search for Oregon Coast elopements.
 It is actually a very small beach, which is part of what makes it so beautiful, but it also means it fills quickly.
 If there are other people on the beach, there’s not much space to get away for the private moments you want on your elopement day.
 It can get very busy in the summer and weekends (even in the winter).